 The gentle “First Time” is next up.
 This has a very radio friendly Adult Contemporary vibe to it.
 It’s the perfect change of pace at this point.
 Also, Paich sounds great vocally.
 He really shied away from singing over the last few decades on Toto albums, which is a shame because he still has it.
 He knows when his voice fits a song and it fits well here.
 “Queen Charade” has a great groove to it.
 It’s a stomper of a track, yes another style the man can write.
 I could hear Luke singing this one but again Paich does it justice.

-If there is one song that I might not love as much as the rest is “All The Tears That Shine.”
-Mostly the vocal which sounds like it has an effect on it?
-The music is good though so even with the oddness on the vocal, it’s a good track.
+Next is an alternate version of the Toto XIV song “All The Tears That Shine.”
+It has a lead vocal by the late Michael Sherwood, who does sound a bit like Paich.
+It’s a good version but I prefer the one on Toto XIV.
 And the closer “Lucy” showcases Paich’s love of jazz.
 This is a GREAT track complete with a horn section.
 I could get into an entire album of this!!